ronan-fdev/nfx-meta/README.md

 **Automatic Development Feature Disabling:**

-NFX-Core automatically detects when it's used as a submodule and disables development features:
+nfx-meta automatically detects when it's used as a submodule and disables development features:

-NFX-Core automatically detects its usage context and adjusts build behavior accordingly:
+nfx-meta automatically detects its usage context and adjusts build behavior accordingly:

-- **Standalone builds**: When building NFX-Core directly, all development features are enabled by default (tests, samples, benchmarks, documentation, packaging)
+- **Standalone builds**: When building nfx-meta directly, all development features are enabled by default (tests, samples, benchmarks, documentation, packaging)
 - **Submodule/FetchContent usage**: When used as a dependency, only the core library is built to avoid cluttering the parent project

 When used as a submodule, these features are **automatically disabled**: